gridbugs/gridbugs.org/content/blog/sound-on-ocaml-on-windows/index.md

 ```

 I needed to run `opam pin .` again to get Opam to update its copy of the custom
 version of this package's metadata.
-Every time you change the .opam file of a
+Every time you change the opam file of a
 pinned package you have to re-pin the package for the change to be come visible
 to Opam.